 Working Party (WP) 5C thanks WP 7B for their liaison statements contained in Document 5C/83 on its preparations in conducting sharing and compatibility studies with respect to the space research service for WRC-23 agenda item 1.13.
 WP 5C previously liaised in Document 7B/31 information on technical and operational characteristics, as well as protection criteria, with respect to systems operating in the fixed service (FS) in the frequency band 14.8-15.35 GHz.

 WP 5C has received contributions containing information on additional fixed service parameters operating in the 14.8-15.35 GHz band.
-This information should be taken into account, along with the information previously provided by WP 5C, in the sharing studies for WRC-23 agenda item 1.13.
+This information is to be taken into account, along with the information previously provided by WP 5C, in the sharing studies for WRC-23 agenda item 1.13.

 Additional FS parameters for 14.8-15.35 GHz